Stevie Wonder

 Stevie Wonder and Syreeta Wright

-Soon, Wonder's common-law wife became Yolanda Simmons, who gave birth to two children, Aisha and Keita.
-After parting ways with the mother of his firstborns, Stevie lived for a while with singer Melody McCully.
+Wonder then began a relationship with Yolanda Simmons, who gave birth to two children, Aisha and Keita.
+After splitting from the mother of his first two children, Stevie had a relationship with singer Melody McCully.
 In this relationship, he had a son, Mumtaz.

 Stevie Wonder and Yolanda Simmons